jwilkins88/flem-tool/README.md

 This is untested on anything except my system with my environment.
 Eventually, I'll add more robust testing, but I'm not going to bother with that until I feel like I'm in a pretty good place with the tool (or people start wanting to use it)

-**Python version**: 3.13.2
+**Python versions**:
+- 3.13
+- 3.12
+- 3.11
+- 3.10
+- 3.9

 If you want to check your Python version, just type `python --version` in your terminal.
-This will _probably_ work in most recent Python versions (definitely won't in Python 2), but probably not in early versions of 3
+I have done rudimentary testing Python versions 3.9+.
+I haven't gotten around to doing thorough testing in anything but 3.13.
+Your mileage may vary

 ### Installing